2013 Land Rover Range Rover Interior

 - "Drivers enjoy a ‘command’ seating position with excellent visibility.
 The headrests, front and back, are among the best we've felt." -- Kelley Blue Book

-The Range Rover comes with a host of standard and optional features.
+The 2013 Range Rover comes with a host of standard and optional features.
 Among its standard features are tri-zone climate control, navigation, front and rear parking sensors with a visual display screen, Bluetooth, a 13-speaker Meridian stereo and USB ports.
-Features available as stand-alone options and/or on higher trim levels include a surround camera system, a rear-seat entertainment system, a 19- or 29-speaker Meridian audio system, a refrigerated front center console and four-zone climate control.
+Features available as stand-alone options and/or in higher trim levels include a surround camera system, a rear-seat entertainment system, a 19- or 29-speaker Meridian audio system, a refrigerated front center console and quad-zone climate control.

 - "The ‘virtual’ gauges are easy to read if somewhat odd to the eye.
 As is now the norm with luxury vehicles, adjusting the audio and climate controls can be confusing.
 The 8-inch dashboard screen absorbs nearly all audio functions, and too many that should be simple require multiple steps.
 Climate-system controls are mostly separate, but mode and some minor functions are controlled through the screen, and that likewise makes them harder to change.
 Furthermore, although the controls are mounted high on the dash, many are quite a stretch away." -- Consumer Guide